LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/installation.rst

 SimulatorToFMU has been tested with:

-- Python 2.7, Python 3.4, and Python 3.7
+- Python 2.7, Python 3.4, Python 3.7, and Python 3.8
 - Three Modelica parsers (All parsers are not needed for the export)

   - Dymola 2018 on Windows and Linux
   - JModelica 2.0 on Windows, and JModelica trunk version 9899 on Linux
-  - OpenModelica 1.11.0 on Windows
+  - OpenModelica 1.19.2 on Windows

-- C-Compiler: Microsoft Visual Studio 10 Professional, and Microsoft Visual Studio 14.0
+- C-Compiler: Microsoft Visual Studio 10 Professional, Microsoft Visual Studio 14.0, and Microsoft Visual Studio 19.0

 .. _installation directory: